chef/chef-zero/README.md

 - `host` - the host to run on (Default: '127.0.0.1')
 - `port` - the port to run on (Default: 8889)
 - `debug` - run in debug mode to see all requests and responses (Default: false)
+- `maxclients` - the number of threads to serve requests in WEBrick (Default: 100)

 ## CLI (Command Line)